-Fun 2-player math game designed to help your child get to grips with ten frames.
+Fun 2-player ten frame math game.
 Just download, print and you’re ready to play!

 If you’ve got a young child learning math in pre-k or kindergarten, you may well have come across ten frames.

 Ten frames are brilliant.
 They are, as the name suggests, a rectangular 2 x 5 frame made up of ten boxes.
 Numbers can be shown in a ten frame by placing counters/dots in each box.

 It’s so important for young children to see and explore numbers shown in ten frames.
 Ten frames help children see the value of a number within the context of ten.
 They’re a great tool for helping children to build number sense.

 And so, with ten frames on the brain, today’s free resource is a fun 2-player game that you can play at home with your child to practise numbers to 10 as well as, you guessed it, ten frames!

 So, let me tell you about this ten frame game…